Creative front-end developer

 To find the latest articles about Legalstart, please check our press page (Le Figaro, Le Monde, Les Echos, etc): legalstart.fr/corp/presse

-We are looking for a front-end developer passionate about technology and willing to contribute to the ambitious project of revolutionising law through technology.
+We are looking for a creative front-end developer passionate about design and technology, and willing to contribute to the ambitious project of revolutionising law through technology.

 Your main activities will be:

 Writing tech specs, implement and maintain features of our roadmap, including our engine for generating flexible web forms, our documents and signature UI, internal backoffice tools, ...

 Working closely with our designers to integrate their work.

 Collaborating on definition of your product team objectives.

 Defining and maintaining front-end code best practices and related tooling.

 Front-end: React, Redux, Flowtype, Styled components, Webpack.
 And Elm!